 - Chinese (SLA)

 What study scores did he get for these subjects?

-In his bottom two subjects were Chemistry and Chinese SLA.
-He scored a 46 and a 35 in these respectively, which would then scale to become a 47.97 and 43.65.
+His bottom, two subjects were Chemistry and Chinese SLA.
+He scored a 46 and a 35 in these respectively, which would then scale to become 47.97 and 43.65.
 These subjects had 10% of their value contribute to his aggregate score.